A Logical Formalism of Hardy-type Paradox: Introduction

-Besides scenario generalization, a type of probabilistic relaxation introduced the degree of success $\mathrm{DS}$ substituting the success probability \cite{Cabello2002Bell}, which presents the \emph{Cabello's paradox}.
-Applied to $(2,2,2)$ scenarios, $\mathrm{DS}_{\max}$ reached $10.79\%$ \cite{Liang2005Nonlocality,Kunkri2006Nonlocality}, with extensions to $(2,k,d)$ scenarios achieving $\mathrm{DS}_{\max} \approx 43.2\%$ for $(2,5,3)$ \cite{Chen2024Hardy}.
-This formulation depends on the statistical inequalities to quantify the degree of success, thus differing from the inequality-free Hardy-type paradoxes.
+The original Hardy paradox, set in the $(2,2,2)$ Bell scenario, achieves a maximum success probability of $\mathrm{SP}_{\max} \approx 9\%$ \cite{Hardy1993Nonlocality}.
+Subsequent generalizations have extended it to broader scenarios.
+For $(n,2,2)$ Bell scenarios involving Greenberger-Horne-Zeilinger (GHZ) states, the maximum success probability is $12.5\%$ for $n=3$ \cite{Cereceda2004Hardy}, approaching approximately $15.6\%$ asymptotically \cite{Minh2023Increased}.
+Further work has extended Hardy-type paradoxes to $(2,k,2)$ and $(2,2,d)$ scenarios \cite{Boschi1997Ladder,Mansfield2012Hardy,Chen2013Hardy}, culminating in a unified treatment for $(2,k,d)$ scenarios \cite{Meng2018Hardy}.
+This yields $\mathrm{SP}_{\max} \approx 40.2\%$ for the $(2,5,3)$ case, surpassing earlier bounds \cite{Cabello1998Ladder}.
+Beyond Bell scenarios, contextuality theory provides a framework for further generalization \cite{Budroni2022Kochen}.
+For instance, Hardy-type paradoxes have been formulated for $n$-cycle scenarios using exclusivity graphs \cite{Cabello2013Simple}, with the maximum success probability for any 5-cycle scenario shown to be $SP_{\max} = 1/9 \approx 11.1\%$ \cite{Santos2021Conditions}.

+Despite numerous known examples, a unified mathematical formalization of Hardy-type paradoxes for general quantum scenarios remains lacking.
+For instance, although a generalized Hardy-type paradox has been presented for the $5$-cycle scenario, specific cases such as the Klyachko–Can–Binicio\u{g}lu–Shumovsky (KCBS) scenario \cite{Alexander2008Simple}, which is the simplest $5$-cycle scenario, have not been analyzed.
+In this work, we show that the KCBS scenario admits exactly one type of Hardy-type paradox.

-Although numerous Hardy-type paradoxes have been identified across various quantum scenarios, they have lacked a unified mathematical framework.
-This fragmentation has impeded a clear connection between Hardy-type paradoxes and contextuality theory.
-For instance, \cite{Mansfield2012Hardy} demonstrated that the existence of Hardy-type paradoxes on $(2,k,2)$ and $(2,2,d)$ Bell scenarios is equivalent to \emph{logical contextuality}, which is introduced within the sheaf-theoretic approach \cite{Abramsky2011sheaf}.
-This result was later extended to $n$-cycle scenarios by \cite{Santos2021Conditions}.
-Since logical contextuality can be systematically verified algorithmically, this equivalence provides a powerful tool for identifying Hardy-type paradoxes.
-However, \cite{Mansfield2013The} also presented a logically contextual state on the $(2,3,3)$ scenario that does not witness any (coarse-grained) Hardy-type paradox, suggesting that the equivalence might not hold for general scenarios.
+Mansfield et al. proved that the existence of Hardy-type paradoxes on $(2,k,2)$ and $(2,2,d)$ Bell scenarios is equivalent to logical contextuality \cite{Mansfield2012Hardy}, a notion introduced within the sheaf-theoretic approach \cite{Abramsky2011sheaf}.
+This equivalence was later extended to $n$-cycle scenarios \cite{Santos2021Conditions}.
+Since logical contextuality can be verified algorithmically, this equivalence provides a powerful tool for identifying Hardy-type paradoxes.
+However, \cite{Mansfield2013The} also exhibited a logically contextual state on the $(2,3,3)$ scenario that does not witness any coarse-grained Hardy-type paradox, suggesting the equivalence may not hold in general.
+Nevertheless, for ideal measurements, we prove that a more general notion, termed the logical Hardy-type paradox, is precisely equivalent to logical contextuality on any finite quantum scenario.